Taku-10/landing-page/Readme.md

 2.  **Three step process**
     This section guides users on how to get started through a clear, step by step registration process.
     Each step card features a staggered pop-in animation using css keyframes animantion that makes the process visually engaging.
+Each step also has an font-awesome icon.
 On hover, additional effects such as slight scaling and color transitions enhance the interactive feel, ensuring the user’s focus is drawn sequentially to each step.

 3.  **Games & Services Cards**
     This section features 3 cards highlighting the different offerings at the casino.
 Each card uses vibrant gradients and hover effects such as scaling, shadow intensification, and image zoom to create a tactile interface.